Monday, August 20, 2012

 Goddammit, I don't want to admit how much I was moved by that concert.
 Not just because Roger Hodgsons songs were the soundtrack to my pimples, but because he is one of the most spiritual singers around.

 So, Roger Hodson, I'm very impressed with you.
 But don't you dare come back to Portland, Oregon!
-And don't even think of visiting Copenhagen, because then I have to listen to you again.
-And frankly, I'm not sure me and the other giraffes can stand that much beauty.
+Frankly, I'm not sure me and the other giraffes can stand that much beauty.

 Sunday, August 12, 2012